TedTed/wordpl/README.md

   - If the final guess is not the secret word, the player loses.
 Their score is +∞ (`float('inf')`).

-You can run `python interactive.py` to get an idea
+You can run `python interactive.py` to play this version of the game.

 ## Implementing a strategy